Loop corrections in Minkowski spacetime away from equilibrium. Part I. Late-time resummations: Introduction

 We next use the Weisskopf-Wigner (WW) method to perform a late-time perturbative resummation of the correlator.
 The WW method was originally developed to calculate the decay width of an atomic system in quantum electrodynamics \cite{Weisskopf1930}.
 It was generalized to study the perturbative stability of quantum fields on a de Sitter background in \cite{Boyanovsky:2011xn}, where it was also shown to connect to the dynamical renormalization group approach.
 The WW method resums various transition amplitudes by demanding unitarity within a truncated Hilbert space.
 For the correlator calculation that we are interested in, it turns out that we need to perform the resummation twice and consider only those states that are connected to the starting state at first order in the interaction.
 We find that the resummed result for the unequal-time two-point correlator is an exact exponentiation of the late-time perturbative result and decays exponentially for $\lambda\phi^3$ in 4D and polynomially for both $\lambda\phi^3$ in 6D and $\lambda\phi^4$ in 4D.

 The paper is organized as follows.
 We set up our notation and the problem in section\ \ref{sec:setup}.
 In section\ \ref{sec:inout}, we explain why in-out perturbation theory suffices for the calculation that we are interested in and use it to calculate the unequal-time two-point correlator for different interactions, including the requisite renormalization counterterms.
 The loop integrals encountered in this section can be found in standard textbooks, but are shown in two appendices to make the paper self-sufficient.
 In section\ \ref{sec:ww}, we briefly review the WW resummation method and use it to calculate the resummed late-time two-point correlator for different interactions, including the renormalization counterterms.
 Details of the vacuum state amplitudes encountered in this section are also relegated to two appendices.
+In section\ \ref{sec:GRWW}, we briefly discuss how the geometric series resummation that can be performed for in-out correlators compares to results obtained using the WW resummation method, and highlight what type of diagrams are resummed by the WW method.
 We end with a discussion in section\ \ref{sec:disc}.